-- 12. Students who are disruptive will be told to leave and will not be allowed to return without calling me for a conversation during office hours.
-I will write an incident report each time, and this person will have to see an administrator.
-I can request this person be moved to another class. - 13.
-Should you have a concern about the work or your grades, see the instructor after class or call during office hours.
-Class time is not the right time to discuss your concerns. - 14.
+- 1. A passing grade is 70. - 2.
+All assignments are submitted through Blackboard. - 3.
+Log in to Bb the first day of classes and start submitting assignments right away.
+Getting behind will create problems for you.
+You are responsible for reading all announcements and emails. - 4.
+Late assignments will not be accepted.
+Complete assignments and submit them on or before the due date.
+You may turn them in early.
+Technical difficulties and any other issues must be resolved before the due date, and they will not result in a time extension.
+If you have issues with Blackboard, use the Technical Support link.
+Any emails requesting assistance with an assignment must be sent to me on a weekday 48 hours before the assignment is due.
+You must include your name, course, and class section in your email.
+Example of course and section: PHIL 1301 3A1 - 5.
+Your 4 lowest daily grades will be dropped and extra credit opportunities are provided. - 6.
+I don't re-open quizzes. - 7.
+Should you have a concern about the work or your grades, see the instructor or call during office hours.
+Don't air your personal issues to the rest of the class. - 8.
 Students are expected to complete and submit their own work.
 Copying from the work of another student, or from any source either in print or online, is a serious offense and will result in the student receiving a zero for any plagiarized assignment.
 The student may also automatically fail the course.
 Furthermore, the students who try to obtain and use information from other students about a quiz or test may automatically fail the course.
-Students who willingly allow other students to copy their work or who provide information about quizzes or tests will be subjected to the same penalties as the students who receive the information. - 15.
+Students who willingly allow other students to copy their work or who provide information about quizzes or tests will be subjected to the same penalties as the students who receive the information. - 9.
 Read your LIT emails in Office 365 daily.
-I communicate often by email. - 16.
-Check Starfish to see your attendance. - 17.
+I communicate often by email. - 10.
+Check Starfish to see your attendance. - 11.
 If at any time you see that I have recorded anything incorrectly, it is your responsibility to call it to my attention.
 Keep copies of your work.
-Check your Blackboard grades and Starfish weekly. - 18.
+Check your Blackboard grades and Starfish weekly. - 12.
 I hope to grade your papers within a week, but my timeliness depends on the number of emails and interruptions in my day.
-Read all instructions carefully so you don't have to email me. - 19.
-If your grade is below 70 two weeks before the end of classes, see me.
-A grade below 70 is failing. - 20.
+Read all instructions carefully so you don't have to email me. - 13.
+A grade below 70 is failing. - 14.
 Please look for the answers to your questions before you send an email.
-Look in the syllabus, this addendum, the schedule, announcements, Start Here, and Course information.
-Email or Message Questions about the assignments.
-Only send personal information through email, such as info about absences. - 21.
-I am available for phone calls and Collaborate questions during office hours.
+Look in the syllabus, this addendum, the schedule, announcements, Start Here, and Course Information.
+Email or message questions about the assignments.
+Send personal information through email only.